Alessio1599/LeNet-5-MNIST-Classification/scripts/README.md

+For the moment this folder is not working

 #### Steps to Run train.py
 Navigate to the Project Folder: Open a terminal or command prompt and change the directory to where your train.py file is located.